Who is Saniya?

 part-time food enthusiast, full time news-junkie.

 You will most likely find me reading through the 983923 newsletters I am subscribed to, running Globalists, a student publication I co-founded at Syracuse University, developing Aboli Foundation, a non-profit I started with my little sister, and correcting people's pronunciations of my name (pronounced: San-ya Mo-rae).

-I enjoy good books, traveling, artistic film, squealing over every dog I see, doing yoga, visiting the beach, healthy smoothies and pesto, and a good run at the gym.
-I also love the smell of rain, authentic street food, good music, city skylines, spending time with my family, and playing with my 5-year-old beagle, Merlin Emrys (yes, the wizard).
+I enjoy good books, traveling, artistic film, squealing over every dog I see, documentaries, visiting the beach, healthy smoothies and pesto, and a good run at the gym.
+I also love the smell of rain, authentic street food, good music, city skylines, spending time with my family, and playing with my 5-year-old beagle, Merlin Emrys (yes, we named him after the wizard).

 I am passionate about the news and the social issues our world faces today, and pride myself on my dedication to educating the people around me as well as my commitment to every project I take on.
-My cultural heritage has greatly shaped the person I am today.
-I was born in India, raised in Thailand, and now go to university in the United States.
+My cultural heritage has greatly shaped the journalist I am.
 Because of my Indian roots, I am determined to report on issues in the region which have often been considered taboo and not important enough.
 I hope to do justice to the lives of people by sharing their stories.